ARTbio/springday/docs/uploads.md

 ## Data upload

-We will take benefit of this mandatory stage, to review various possibilities to upload dataset in Galaxy.
+We will take benefit of this mandatory stage, to review various possibilities to upload datasets in Galaxy.
+Specifically, we will review two options for uploading the gtf annotations for the Drosophila genome dm6 in a Galaxy history.
+We will also have a look to a third option that allows specifically to directly transfer FASTQ sequence files from the EBI SRA to a Galaxy history.

+Transfers of Big Files take time, especially when the Internet connection speed is moderate to low...
-Then you will have the possibility to import the full set of the 7 FASTQ files in one of your histories, from a data library that has been pre-set in your Galaxy server for this training session.
+To avoid consuming too much time on this task, you will have the possibility to import the full set of the 11 FASTQ files in one of your histories, from a data library that has been pre-set in your Galaxy server for this training session.

 ### Uploading data from your local computer

 ----
 ![](images/tool_small.png)

-1. Download the sample [GSM461176/SRR031709](ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR031/SRR031709/SRR031709.fastq.gz) to your computer.
+1. Download from the Ensembl database the sample [Drosophila_melanogaster.BDGP6.95.gtf.gz](ftp://ftp.ensembl.org/pub/release-95/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.95.gtf.gz) to your computer.
-2. Upload this local file SRR031709.fastq.gz to your Galaxy history using the upload/Download Galaxy interface that pops up if you click the upload icone  ![](images/upload_button.png)
+2. Upload this local file Drosophila_melanogaster.BDGP6.95.gtf.gz to your Galaxy history using the upload/Download Galaxy interface that pops up if you click the upload icone  ![](images/upload_button.png)
 ----

-### Importing data via links !
+### Importing data via links is more efficient and reliable !

 ----
 [](images/tool_small.png)

-The sample `GSM461177/SRR031714` was sequenced using paired-end sequencing.
-Thus, there are 2 files for forward and reverse reading of DNA fragment ends, respectively.

-- GSM461177_1/SRR031714_1 (forward reads) can be downloaded from the link `ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR031/SRR031714/SRR031714_1.fastq.gz`
-- GSM461177_2/SRR031714_2 (reverse reads) can be downloaded from the link `ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR031/SRR031714/SRR031714_2.fastq.gz`

-However, do not download these files on your local machine.
+The previous strategy is not efficient.
+Indeed, we can directly transfert the Drosophila_melanogaster.BDGP6.95.gtf.gz from its primary location in the Ensembl database server to your Galaxy History !

 ----

-1. Instead, copy the links
+1. Copy its URL below

 ```
-ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR031/SRR031714/SRR031714_1.fastq.gz
-ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR031/SRR031714/SRR031714_2.fastq.gz
+ftp://ftp.ensembl.org/pub/release-95/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.95.gtf.gz
 ```

-2. and paste them in the `Paste/Fetch data` tab of the Galaxy upload interface.
+2. and paste it in the `Paste/Fetch data` tab of the Galaxy upload interface.

-3. In addition, select `fastqsanger.gz` in the `Type` menu.
+3. In addition, select `gtf` in the `Type` menu.

 4. Press the start button.